Sign Up for Updates

-That said, I do – in general – discourage people from eating right before bed.
+That said, I do in general discourage people from eating right before bed.
 For one thing, if your bedtime snacking is routinely taking you over your daily calorie budget, it’s a habit worth kicking.
-And, unless your snack is really small, light and easy to digest, lying down soon after you eat a sizeable snack is a recipe for heartburn—and possibly a disrupted night’s sleep.
+And unless your snack is really small, light and easy to digest, lying down soon after you eat a sizable snack is a recipe for heartburn—and possibly a disrupted night’s sleep.

-But, while it is a habit that I tend to discourage, especially in my overweight patients, bedtime snacking isn’t always “bad” – and might even do you some good.
+While it is a habit that I tend to discourage, especially in my overweight patients, bedtime snacking isn’t always bad.
+And it might even do you some good.

-Many people who are trying to gain weight struggle with a less-than-voracious appetite – and may not feel hungry often enough to boost their calorie intake through multiple meals.
+Many people who are trying to gain weight struggle with a less than voracious appetite, and they may not feel hungry often enough to boost their calorie intake through multiple meals.
 But most find that with a long enough stretch between dinner and bedtime, they actually look forward to a small bedtime snack.

-If you’re an endurance athlete, and you’ve got a big event the next day, a high carbohydrate snack before bed is easy to digest, and can help you to top off fuel tank for your morning activity.
+If you’re an endurance athlete and you’ve got a big event the next day, a high carbohydrate snack before bed is easy to digest and can help you to top off the fuel tank for your morning activity.

 Strength training builds muscle, of course.
 But you can’t adequately bulk up unless your body has enough protein to work with—which is why most weightlifters know to take in some protein after a bout of pumping iron.
-The building blocks of protein – amino acids – are what your body uses to build up muscle tissue, and your body depends on having plenty of amino acids available.
-It stands to reason, then, that once your dinner has been digested and absorbed, the amino acid levels in your bloodstream will likely decline during night—which could slow down the muscle building process.
-But a recent study1 showed that having a high protein drink before bed can increase circulating levels of amino acids, which boosted the rate of muscle protein synthesis during the night.
+The building blocks of protein, amino acids, are what your body uses to build up muscle tissue, and your body depends on having plenty of amino acids available.
+It stands to reason that once your dinner has been digested and absorbed, the amino acid levels in your bloodstream will likely decline during night—which could slow down the muscle building process.
+But a recent study1 showed that having a high protein drink before bed can increase circulating levels of amino acids, which boosts the rate of muscle protein synthesis during the night.

 ¹Res PT et al. Med Sci Sports Exerc 44:1560;2012.